toddaustin07/googlesheets/README.md

 You can add bold text formatting and other highlighting to these headers, as well as column formatting, if you'd like.

+Be aware that the node app will update the first sheet it finds in your worksheet.
+You can create and use other sheets within the worksheet, but SmartThings events will always be posted in the first sheet.
+And the specified headers need to be in that first sheet.

 ### Share your spreadsheet with the Service Account

 **Recall the email ID you copied from the Google project screens.
 You will use that in the next step...**